ClaytonMcArthur/ClaytonMcArthur/README.md

 ---

 ### What I'm working on
-- Hardening rover thermal and manipulator subsystems.
+- Improving rover thermal and manipulator subsystems.
 - Better dev ergonomics for student teams: docs, runbooks, and containerized tools.
-- Always learning—control loops, embedded testing, and perf profiling.
+- Always learning control loops, embedded testing, and perf profiling.

 ### How to reach me
 - Email: **claytonmcarthur2004@gmail.com**
 - LinkedIn: **/in/clayton-mcarthur/**

----

-<sub>📌 Tip: To show real “Pinned” tiles on your profile, go to your GitHub profile → <b>Customize your pins</b> and select the repositories above.</sub>